-Barclay was a pastor and professor who affiliated with the Church of Scotland.
-He desired to help regular Christians — not just pastors and academics — understand Scripture better and to that end he wrote The Daily Study Bible series (link goes to Amazon).
+Barclay was a pastor and professor who was affiliated with the Church of Scotland.
+He desired to help regular Christians — not just pastors and academics — understand Scripture better, and to that end, he wrote The Daily Study Bible series (link goes to Amazon).

 There are 24 volumes in the series, which cover New Testament books and related topics.

 Barclay’s theology can be described as liberal when compared to conventional evangelical beliefs and doctrine.
 Examples include: